Zaariy/Hashtag/README.md

 ## overview :

-**HASHTAG** is a small project it builds like social media website you can post your images and your story like any other social media website, in **HASHTAG** website is still in development it needs a lot of features to add.
+**HASHTAG** is a Full-stack web it builds like social media website you can post your images and your story like any other social media website, in **HASHTAG** website is still in development it needs a lot of features to add.

 ## The Technologies we used :